Queue for the Queen stretches 24 hours as Beckham joins mourners

 Tens of thousands of mourners queuing through central London were warned on Friday it will take up to 24 hours to reach the Queen’s coffin and that temperatures are expected to drop.

-Britons of all ages and from all walks of life have lined up around the clock to pay their respects to the monarch, joining a well-organised five-mile line that begins near Bermondsey on the south bank of the Thames then crosses the river to parliament's Westminster Hall.
+Britons of all ages and from all walks of life have lined-up around the clock to pay their respects to the monarch, joining a well-organised five-mile queue that begins near Bermondsey on the south bank of the Thames then crosses the river to parliament's Westminster Hall.

 Undeterred by forecasts of a chilly night ahead, a stream of well-wishers joined the queue until a government tracker put the expected wait time at 24 hours.